 The BS to DNP option is offered in a hybrid format consisting of online courses supplemented with minimal on-campus meetings.
 Students who wish to complete the program on a full-time basis should work no more than 0.6.

-The Post-master's Program option (Post M.S.) for current advanced practice nurses.
+The Post-Graduate Program option (Post M.S.) for current advanced practice nurses.

 The Post M.S.
 Program option is offered online with on-campus visits required only for defense of clinical project proposal and final project.
 This makes our DNP programs accessible to working students with busy lives.